Skip to content

 7. Cool Down

-Post-workout, take a few minutes for your body, mind and muscles to cool down.
+After exercising, allow your body, mind, and muscles to relax and recover.
 While your muscles are still warm, ease into a stretch slowly and hold it for up to one minute.
 Combine your stretching with deep breathing to calm your central nervous system.
-Cooling down your overworked central nervous system is a gentle way to bring your entire body back into balance.
-It also helps prevent muscle fatigue and will lead to better coordination.

 8. Supplement Your Nutrients